filecoin-project/FIPs/FIPS/fip-FCM.md

 ```

 ## Simple Summary
-This proposal removes restrictions on access to the 10X multiplier in Fil+ deals, allowing any actor to mint Datacap.
+This proposal removes restrictions on access to the 10X multiplier, allowing any actor to mint Datacap.

 ## Abstract
 The Fil+ program intended to compensate miners for storing non-random data on Filecoin.
 It was hoped that these datasets would increase the utility of the network and thereby attract paying users.
 Fil+ did succeed in accelerating the development of data-onboarding tools.
-It also attracted users to experiment with storing their data on Filecoin, and it is possible that in the future some of these users will pay miners highly enough to have their data continue to be stored on Filecoin even after subsidies run out.
+It also attracted users to experiment with storing their data on Filecoin, and it is possible that even after subsidies run out some of these users will pay miners enough to have their data continue to be stored on Filecoin.
 However, the notary system used by 3/4 of Fil+ programs is inefficient, not objective, and riddled with perverse incentives.
 This proposal removes the permissioned, off-chain pathways to the 10x multiplier, and makes it available to all actors who stake the required collateral.

 ## Change Motivation≠
 The current Fil+ implementation, though well-intentioned, has incentivized behaviors that do not drive value to Filecoin.
-In order to get the 10x multiplier miners fabricate datasets and source  'real' data regardless monetizability.
-They also lobby gate-keepers of the multiplier, notaries and the governance team, in order to increase the chances of their Fil+ applications getting approved and to get access to Fil+ deals applied for by other miners.
+In order to get the 10x multiplier, miners fabricate datasets and source  'real' data regardless of its monetizability.
+They also lobby gate-keepers of the multiplier, notaries and the governance team, in order to increase the chances of their Fil+ applications getting approved and to get better access to Fil+ deals applied for by other miners.
 This in turn has led to rent-seeking behaviors on the part of notaries.

 By removing notaries we will instantly eliminate all fraud, bribery and other harmful behavior in Filecoin.
 Under this proposal, miners can get the 10x multiplier as long as they post the required collateral, regardless of what kind of data they store, so there will be no reason for a miner to pretend their data is something that it's not.
 We'll also have complete certainty that all storage deals involve a real user and useful storage since no miner would go through the trouble of storing non-random data in a sector unless they were paid to do so, and no user would pay for storage unless they believed in its utility.

-A more transparent, predictable and fair Filecoin will attract new miners, driving down the price of storage.
+The more transparent, predictable and fair Filecoin that we propose will attract new miners to the network, end malinvestment into the storage of unmonetizable datasets, and free up a large amount of money and man-hours that can be spent on more productive endeavors like improving the tech and business development with paying users.

 ## Specification
  **Change in the Datacap Actor's Mint Function**: Alter the DataCap actor's mint() function to remove the restriction that the caller must be the "governor" (the verified registry actor).
 Allow any actor to mint datacap.